What Is the Difference Between Procurement and Sourcing?

 - Improve supplier engagement: Stronger relationships have better payment terms and reduced risk.
 Create mutually beneficial arrangements, treat suppliers as partners, monitor their performance and enable collaboration to engage your suppliers.

-- Optimize inventory: Storage costs can sit between 18%-75% of the original value of your stock.
+- Optimize inventory control: Storage costs can sit between 18%-75% of the original value of your stock.
 Keeping a lean inventory makes more financial sense.
 So long as you can meet demand through proper planning, procurement departments like yours should aim to keep safety stock levels low and move current inventory quickly.

 - Manage the contract life cycle: Streamline contracts to include consistent language across vendors.
 Keep them stored in one place.
 Track contract milestones, renewals and renegotiations to ensure you and your suppliers are on top of deadlines.